Looking for events? Check out Earth-friendly happenings offered in the County throughout spring and beyond.

 - Plant a tree.

 - Not sure if you should you recycle that?
-Our handy Where Does It Go? directory can help answer that question.
-Recycling Tips:
+Our handy Where Does It Go? directory helps answer that question.

 - Place recycling containers in your laundry room, bathroom and garage as this can drastically reduce how much waste goes into the garbage in your home.